 Introduction

-Quantiacs offers historical data for major financial markets, including stocks, futures (like Bitcoin futures), and cryptocurrencies.
-This section provides an overview of the data:
+Quantiacs offers historical data for major financial markets, including stocks, futures (like Bitcoin futures), and cryptocurrencies:

-• Stocks: Market data for NASDAQ-listed companies, past and present.
+• Stocks: Market data for NASDAQ-listed, S&P500-listed companies, past and present.

 • Futures: Market data for liquid global futures contracts with various underlying assets.